Our target is at least 96.8% attendance for every pupil in every class in every year.

 Parent and carers may apply for a child to be absent from school on the day of a religious festival, so that children can enjoy celebrations with their families.
 In most circumstances the Schools will authorise one day’s absence.
 However, this absence will contribute to the child’s overall attendance figures.

-The Schools will only authorise an absence during term time, other than illness, in exceptional circumstances and you must complete an ‘Application for authorised leave of absence’ which are kept in the school office and arrange a meeting with the headteacher, Miss Ross.
+The Schools will only authorise an absence during term time, other than illness, in exceptional circumstances and you must complete an ‘Application for Authorised Leave of Absence’ form which you can access by clicking here and you will need to email it to email@example.com

 If your child has frequent days off for minor illnesses, e.g. tummy ache, feeling sick, it may be a sign that there is a problem at school.
 Please contact the Schools and discuss the problem.